granatoidas/carousel/readme.md

 # Caveats
 * I conciously decided to try out styling the host tag directly instead of making a div inside.
 This leads to a broken component if the component is styled in a wrong way while using it.
 However this does leave flexibility of doing edge case styling without playing with `parts`
-* With accesibility I didn't do much regarding aria attributes, however the item select buttons are fully navigatable by keyboard.
+* With accesibility I used buttons to make keyboard navigation possible.
+I also added aria-label.
+What's lacking:
+    * I'm guessing better screen reader support
+    * Good touchscreen integration (swipe to change item)
+    * Something else I don't know